David Cowles

 See how they run like pigs from a gun; see how they fly; I'm crying.
 Sitting on a corn flake, waiting for the van to come, Corporation T-shirt, stupid bloody Tuesday, man you've been a naughty boy, you let your face grow long.

-Ok, not so simple after all.
-Any attempt at an ‘interlinear translation’ of the entire text is doomed.
-But that does not mean that the lyrics are nothing more than the Chef’s signature Word Salad.
-There’s plenty of ‘dog whistle’ philosophy woven into the rest of the text.
+Clearly, any attempt at an ‘interlinear translation’ of the Walrus text is doomed to fail.
+But that does not mean that the lyrics are nothing more than a chef’s signature word salad.
+There’s plenty of ‘dog whistle’ philosophy woven into these verses.

 First, there is a profound contempt for ‘civil authority’ (the police) and its client and principal beneficiary, ‘corporate culture’; then there’s a nod to the ‘nun-of-this-and-nun-of-that’ morality of the Decalogue and the rest of the Torah.

-In the 1960s, boys were still expected to assume society’s leadership roles.
+In the 1960’s boys were still expected to assume society’s leadership roles.
 ‘A long face’ was the first sign that a boy might not be adjusting to society’s expectations.
 Ditto ‘crying’.
 ‘Fake it ‘till you make it’ might have been our motto growing up.
-Remember, “You better not pout, you better not cry…” and there’s a whole lota cryin’ goin’ on in this song.
+Remember, “You better not pout, you better not cry…” but there’s a whole lota cryin’ goin’ on in this song.

 Feeling adrift?
 Not to worry.
 The chorus will get you back onside: